CrescentMnn/flashcards/README.md

 It consists of 2 main choices, in which you can create or read a file, in which you will store your flashcards.

+The files will be created and/or read in csv format.

 You also have 2 methods of using them:

 	* quiz like structure, in which you do not know if your answer is correct until you finish the flashcards, you will be graded on a scale of 0-10.